The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Results

+Figure~\ref{fig:w_three} shows marginalized constraints on $w$ comparing the binned and full SNe Ia samples. \\ We observe that:

-\begin{itemize} \item The binned samples constrain the dark energy parameter $w$ with significantly higher precision compared to the full SNe Ia dataset.
-Furthermore, the Pantheon binned analysis is capable of distinguishing, at least at $1\,\sigma$ level (in the case of $w$CDM greater that $1 \,\sigma$), whether the behavior is \\ quintessence-like or phantom-like.
+\begin{itemize} \item Using binned data makes our measurement of $w$ much more precise than using the full Supernovae samples.
+For instance, in the $w$CDM model we obtain a $1.4 \%$ error on $w$ with the Master binned data (vs. $7.4 \%$ with the full Master sample) and a $2.4 \%$ error with the Pantheon binned data (vs. $11.5 \%$ with the full Pantheon sample).
+Thus, fitting the theoretical $\mathcal{H}_0(z)$ with binned data allows us to constrain the nature of dark energy more tightly; \item Furthermore, the Pantheon binned analysis is capable of distinguishing, at least at $1\,\sigma$ level (in the case of $w$CDM greater that $1\,\sigma$), whether the behavior is quintessence-like or phantom-like.
 In particular, the $w$CDM model indicates a phantom nature of dark energy ($w < -1$), and the DDE model yields a similar result.
-On the other hand, the CPL' model suggests a scenario closer to quintessence ($w > -1$) at low redshifts and a transition to the phantom dark energy at $z_c \sim 0.2$.
-On the other hand, the Master seems not to be constrained between the phantom and quintessence models.
-One has to note that the Pantheon provides only a contribution of 181 over 3714 SNe Ia, thus a percentage of only $4.9\%$.
-We emphasize that these results are achieved considering an uniform analysis with identical prior ranges and same calibrations used in both cases. \end{itemize}
+By contrast, the CPL' model suggests a scenario closer to quintessence ($w > -1$) at low redshifts and a transition to the phantom dark energy at $z_c \sim 0.2$.
+On the other hand, the Master seems not to be able to constrain between the phantom and quintessence models.
+One has to note that the Pantheon provides only a contribution of 181 over 3714 SNe Ia in the Master catalog, thus a percentage of only $4.9 \%$.
+We emphasize that these results are achieved considering an uniform analysis with identical prior ranges and same calibrations used in both cases; \item The Master binned dataset provides smaller uncertainties than the Pantheon binned sample, resulting in more precise parameter estimates. \end{itemize}

+We stress that we have verified the impact of the prior assumptions on the binned analysis: replacing the Gaussian priors on $\Omega_{m0}$ with flat priors do not significantly affect the inferred values of the three free parameters.
+The left and right panel of Figure~\ref{fig:priors} show the impact of the priors for the Master and the Pantheon samples, respectively.